-- During the Summer Term, and up to October half term, pupils are able to wear Navy or black school shorts, or red checked summer dresses with a navy cardigan and ankle socks. - Children in our Reception class ONLY are allowed to wear Navy Joggers during outdoor learning provision. - In general jewellery is NOT encouraged.
+- During the Summer Term, and up to October half term, pupils are able to wear Navy school shorts, or red checked summer dresses with a navy cardigan and ankle socks. - In general jewellery is NOT encouraged.
 It is best if the jewellery is not worn at all, as the school cannot take responsibility for any loss or damage. - Only plain stud earrings are permissible, but they MUST be removed for PE lessons. - When removed the responsibility for the care of studs rests solely with the pupil.
 For this reason, we encourage ear piercing to be undertaken in the Summer Holidays to ensure they are healed, enabling safe. removal. - If studs cannot be removed, pupils/parents must take responsibility for providing plasters/tape to cover them.